 MB pallets are Not Safe!
 Check out this information from Toxipedia:

-Methyl bromide is a broad-spectrum pesticide used to control pest insects, nematodes, weeds, pathogens, and rodents.
-In the U.S., methyl bromide has been used in agriculture, primarily for soil fumigation, as well as for commodity and quarantine treatment, and structural fumigation.
+Methyl bromide is a broad-spectrum pesticide used to control pests, insects, nematodes, weeds, pathogens, and rodents.
+In the U.S., methyl bromide has been used in agriculture, primarily for soil fumigation, as well as for commodity and quarantine treatment and structural fumigation.

 What about colored pallets?
 Are they safe?